AshleyAlpha/post/READMe.md

     * flask-SQLAlchemy
     * psycopg2
 ##Cloning

 it will be neede to open:
 * the terminal, and then,
 * git clone https://github.com/AshleyAlpha/pitch.git then,
 * cd pitch
+##Technologies Used

+* Terminal
+* Database. it will be needed to install these inother to create the DB
+     * flask-SQLAlchemy
+     * psycopg2
+* Github
+* Terminal
+##Acknowledgement

+* Moringa school
+* Wecode Moringa

+## Contacts

+* Tel: +250782387280 you can call and whatsapp me on that number.
+* Email address: mashleyalpha@gmail.com

+## License

+MT License. copyright (c) 2019 Alpha Ashley MBABAZI.